Flamenco/stackeditpro/Grav Connector.md

 * Your Grav website will be downloaded to a *top level folder* with the folder name set to your Grav site's host name.

 ## Make Changes In Your Workspace
-You can add new folders, subfolders, and template files to StackEditPro.
-If you need to delete, move, or rename a file or folder, you must do that on the Grav site directly.
+You can add new folders, subfolders, and markdown template files to StackEditPro, but you must follow Grav's naming convention.
+If you need to delete, move, or rename a file or folder, it must be done on the Grav site directly.

 ## View A Difference Report
 The report show what has been added, removed, and modified.